Hampshire Hikes & Historical Sites

 Each evening, your tour leader will discuss with you the programme for the following day.
 This will be your opportunity to discuss the details and ensure the planned activities suit your walking ability.
 If you have concerns on clothing or equipment, this can be discussed then also.
 If you do not wish to join the organised group programme, please let the leader know.

-We fly from Glasgow to Kirkwall on Loganair.
+We fly from Edinburgh to Kirkwall on Loganair.
 There are regional flights from airports in the U.K. to connect with the onward flight to Kirkwall.

 Although there is no passport control between Orkney and the rest of the United Kingdom, please do not forget your passport to satisfactorily establish your identity and nationality when boarding your flight.
 Nationals of EU countries may use their national identity cards instead of passports.